FabianRolfMatthiasNoll/RobotArm-LunaOne/README.md

 All Parts can be printed up to 0.2mm.
 More than that is not tested, especially the "Greifer" and "Zahnrad" parts.

+## How to use the App

+After installing the App you first have to pair your phone with the bluetooth module.
+You can do this over your phones bluetooth settings.

+> If you are using a new HC-05 Module it will be named that.
+If you used a configured one the name could differ
+> The pairing Password will be 1234 if it wasnt changed